+AUT is ranked first in New Zealand for global research impact by Times Higher Education.
 We have a number of internationally-renowned research institutes and labs, and there are many opportunities for students to work with academic staff in these groups.
-Radio physics and space, health informatics, forensic IT and security, and intelligent multimedia are just some of the diverse research areas covered.
+Radio astronomy and space, health informatics, IT security and forensics, and intelligent multimedia are just some of the diverse research areas covered.
 The unique combination of engineering, computer and mathematical sciences within one school stimulates interdisciplinary research across and beyond traditional boundaries.
-Our research feeds directly into what we teach, which means that what you learn reflects the latest research and technologies.
+Our research also feeds back into the classroom, and students can contribute to and learn from our research discoveries.